BBL Cup: History

 Due to the intake of expansion franchises, the 2009–10 season saw an expanded First Round featuring 13 teams, the most teams ever competing for the BBL Cup in its history.
 It was also the first edition to not feature a new Champion as the Sheffield Sharks claimed their second Cup with a close 89-86 victory over Cheshire Jets in the Final.
 The following season saw Sheffield become the first team to successfully retain the Cup whilst their MVP winning star Steve Dagostino set a new record for the most points scored in a Final, posting 35.
 However that record only stood for one year as in the 2012 Final, as Newcastle's Charles Smith led his team to a 115-94 victory over Plymouth with an individual points tally of 39.
 Smith's record is currently still standing, whilst Newcastle also recorded the highest points scored for a team in any BBL final.

 Leicester Riders claimed their first Cup title in the 2013 Final, with a close 85-80 victory over previous winners Newcastle Eagles.
 The Riders were led by MVP Jay Cousinard who posted 17 points for the first-time winners, and although dominating for much of the game, they survived a late Eagles comeback to hold on for the five-point win.
 Riders retained their title in 2014 with a three-point victory over Eagles again, becoming only the second team to win back-to-back Finals (the first was Sheffield Sharks in 2011).

 Format

-The competition is a knockout tournament with pairings drawn completely at random – there are no seeds, and a draw takes place after the majority of fixtures have been played in each round.
+The competition is a knockout tournament for the teams in the British Basketball League Championship, equating to the League Cup in soccer, with pairings drawn completely at random – there are no seeds, and a draw takes place after the majority of fixtures have been played in each round.
 When there are an uneven number of member clubs in the British Basketball League, some pre-selected teams will receive byes into the next round.
 The Cup final is played at the Arena Birmingham in Birmingham, usually in early January.